|Distance||221 miles (356 km)|

-Travel by coach between Amsterdam, Netherlands and London, United Kingdom is: Partially open.
+Travel between Amsterdam, Netherlands and London, United Kingdom by coach is: Partially open.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Netherlands
+International entry status: Entry is partially open for citizens and permanent residents of Netherlands

-Reentry to Netherlands is allowed for: Entry is partially open for citizens and permanent residents of United Kingdom
+International entry is allowed for: Entry is partially open for citizens and permanent residents of United Kingdom

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19:

 Last checked on 13/01/2022.
 Remember to check the latest COVID-19 travel safety regulations for your coach to Amsterdam from London closer to your date of departure here.

 Omio customers who travel this route most frequently depart from Amsterdam Centraal and arrive in London, Hammersmith Bridge Road.

 Passengers board the coach most frequently from Amsterdam Centraal, which is located around 0.6 miles (916 m) away from the city centre, and they get off the coach at London, Hammersmith Bridge Road, located 4.5 miles (7.2 km) away from the city centre.